Quantum metrology through spectral measurements in quantum optics: Frequency-resolved Fisher Information

 These observations highlight a central point: although the CFI in Eq.~\eqref{eq:CFI_PC} depends solely on the diagonal elements of the sensor density matrix, it cannot be straightforwardly interpreted in terms of standard optical observables.
-The underlying reason is that the photon-counting probability $p(n|\theta)$ [see Eq.~\eqref{eq:ConditionedProbDistrb}] is inherently a sum of nonlinear functions of the normally ordered moments of the field.
-Specifically, they can be expressed as an infinite sum over normally ordered correlators~\cite{GardinerQuantumNoise2004,ZubizarretaCasalenguaStructureHarmonic2017},
+The underlying reason is that the photon-counting probability $p(n|\theta)$ [see Eq.~\eqref{eq:ConditionedProbDistrb}] can be expressed as an infinite sum over normally ordered correlators~\cite{GardinerQuantumNoise2004,ZubizarretaCasalenguaStructureHarmonic2017},

 where $c_{n,k}\equiv (-1)^{n+k}/n (k-n)!$, and $n_{\text{exc}}$ denotes the maximum number of excitations.
 Each term in the expansion captures the contribution of $k$-photon processes to the probability distribution.
 As a result, the CFI---evaluated for an arbitrary coherent displacement $\alpha$---can be written as